My husband never spent wedding night with me; flashed his ring in toilet - Actress recounts

 Though she did not state the cause, she said that was the first red flag she identified, and another came in just six months into the marriage.

-The actress recounted how her husband flashed his wedding ring into the toilet and called for a separation after an explosive misunderstanding.
+The actress recounted how her husband flushed his wedding ring into the toilet and called for a separation after an explosive misunderstanding.

 “The marriage in itself was something else.
 On the day we signed and did the reception, that very day he did not sleep home.
 I think from the beginning I should have seen the signs.
 He would throw my things out and I was still there, trying to make it work,” she narrated.